 Hola, My name is Joel Ramírez.
 I am first generation Mexican-American from Los Angeles, California.
 I have a B.S. in exercise science and M.S. in...
 Read more about Joel E. Ramírez

-As a junior HEB concentrator, I hope to investigate how an evolutionary approach to exercise can reduce anxiety and depression in the college student...
+As a senior HEB concentrator, I am investigating how an evolutionary approach to exercise can reduce anxiety and depression in the college student population....
 Read more about Max Schermer